-From Red Light, Green Light, to the Glass Bridge challenge, viewers are likely wondering how Squid Game: The Challenge's producers went about recreating the original dystopian show's iconic sets.
+From Marbles to the Circle of Trust, viewers are likely wondering how Squid Game: The Challenge's producers went about recreating the original dystopian show's iconic sets.

 Read on for everything you need to know about the Squid Game: The Challenge filming locations.